nielssp/nielssp.dk/content/pages/guis/kde-1.1.2/screenshots.md

 ### File search

-The file search application is almost identical to <q>Find: All Files</q> in Windows 95.
+The file search application is almost identical to &ldquo;Find: All Files&rdquo; in Windows 95.

 <figure>
 <div class="gallery">